infracost/docs/docs/features/cli_commands.md

   - `infracost diff`: Show diff of monthly costs between current and planned state

 - The following commands work with the Infracost JSON output, which is generated via `infracost breakdown --format json`:
-  - `infracost comment`: Post cost estimates to pull requests in GitHub, GitLab or Azure Repos
+  - `infracost comment`: Post cost estimates to pull requests in GitHub, GitLab, Azure Repos and Bitbucket
   - `infracost output`: Combine and output Infracost JSON files in different formats

 - The following auxiliary commands are also helpful: